linnnus/blog/posts/i-made-a-thing-and-it-sucks-ass.md

 because I thought it was funny and some of my friends were using it, but I just don't have that motivation this time.

-The tl;dr is that I made a kind of useful utility, but to implement it fully would require a disproportionate amount of work.
+The <abbr title="too long; didn't read">tl;dr</abbr> is that I made a kind of useful utility, but to implement it fully would require a disproportionate amount of work.
 So much work that I don't think I'll finish the thing.
 And that's why I hate making stuff for the web.